emawind84/devnote-doc/nginx-file-upload-handler-windows.rst

 	so the folder is cleaned up when 'cleanup' task is executed by the web application.

-3. OLD Install Nginx Service
+3. [OLD] Install Nginx Service
 --------------------------

-.. warning:: Doesn't work anymore.
+.. warning:: Doesn't work anymore skip to step 4.

 Open a shell go to the nginx folder and type the following::